Mozzer2310/COMP34711-Deep-Learning/README.md

 *For more information see the coursework2-report.pdf section Task 1 (on GitHub)

 ## Classifying
 Using the prelabelled corpus build and train a neural network model to classify positive and negative reviews.
-I created a bi-directional LSTM model to solve the task.
+I created a bi-directional LSTM (Long Short Term Memory) model to solve the task.

 ### Technologies Used
 - Python & Jupyter Notebook